scientistproject/Scientist.net/README.md

 ### Changing the order

-By default the library randomises the order in which behaviours (control & candidates) are ran however, under certain cirumstances you might want to run your own ordering so we provide a handy method `UseCustomOrdering`.
+By default the library randomises the order in which behaviors (control & candidates) are ran however, under certain cirumstances you might want to run your own ordering so we provide a handy method `UseCustomOrdering`.
 ```csharp
 scientist.Experiment<int>(experimentName, experiment =>
 {